dev-lester94/Flixter2/README.md

 https://developers.themoviedb.org/3/getting-started/introduction
 <br/>
 <br/>
+#Installation: <br/>
-Obtain an MovieDB API_KEY using the link above and add your key in local.properties
+Obtain an MovieDB API_KEY using the link above and add your key in local.properties, may need to rebuild project.
+Once done, set up complete and the app should run!!!